 Trump Administration Challenges California And Automakers On Fuel Economy

-The Trump administration says a deal between California and four car makers to improve fuel efficiency may be illegal.
-The Justice Department has also launched a probe to see if it violates antitrust laws.
-Together, the moves raise the stakes in a months long standoff over efforts to weaken a key Obama-era climate rule.
+The Trump administration says a deal between California and four carmakers to improve fuel efficiency may be illegal.
+The Justice Department has also launched a probe to see whether it violates antitrust laws.
+Together, the moves raise the stakes in a months-long standoff over efforts to weaken a key Obama-era climate rule.

 The administration is moving to roll back fuel economy standards despite resistance from some in the industry.
-In July, BMW, Ford, Honda and Volkswagon reached a deal with California to keep improving fuel efficiency, even if federal standards are weakened.
+In July, BMW, Ford, Honda and Volkswagen reached a deal with the state to keep improving fuel efficiency even if federal standards are weakened.
 The antitrust probe seeks to challenge that deal.
 T.R.
 Reid, a spokesperson for Ford, said in a statement that the company "will cooperate with respect to any inquiry."

-Also at stake is a decades old waiver that lets California set its own, stricter emissions standards, which a dozen other states also follow.
-On Friday, the EPA and Department of Transportation sent California's Air Resources Board (CARB) a two-page notice warning that its deal with the four auto makers "appears to be inconsistent with Federal law."
+Also at stake is a decades-old waiver that lets California set its own, stricter emissions standards, which a dozen other states also follow.
+On Friday, the EPA and Department of Transportation sent the California Air Resources Board a two-page notice warning that its deal with the four automakers "appears to be inconsistent with Federal law."
 It said that under the Clean Air Act, only the federal government has authority to set tailpipe pollution standards.

-The letter warns the agreement "may result in legal consequences," and continues: "we urge you to act immediately to disassociate CARB from the commitments made by the four automakers."
+The letter warns that the agreement "may result in legal consequences" and that "we urge you to act immediately to disassociate CARB from the commitments made by the four automakers."

-In response to both legal moves, Mary Nichols, the head of the California Air Resources Board, said consumers should question the motives behind "voluntarily making cleaner, more efficient cars and trucks than EPA wants."
+In response to both moves, Mary Nichols, the head of the board, said consumers should question the motives behind "voluntarily making cleaner, more efficient cars and trucks than EPA wants."

-California's Democratic Gov. Gavin Newsom says he's "undeterred" by the Justice Department's announcement and referred to the administration as a "bully."
+California's Democratic Gov. Gavin Newsom says he is undeterred by the Justice Department's announcement and referred to the administration as a "bully."

 All this could set up an "epic" legal battle, says Jody Freeman, who served under the Obama administration and is now at Harvard Law School.
 She says the EPA under President George W. Bush also rejected California's emissions waiver, but "that hasn't been tested in the courts, so we don't know how it would come out."

-Freeman also says it's "astonishing" that President Trump is pushing so hard for an aggressive rollback that automakers don't want, when they've made clear they would accept a more moderate compromise.
+Freeman also says it is "astonishing" that President Trump is pushing so hard for an aggressive rollback that automakers don't want, when they've made clear they would accept a more moderate compromise.

 As NPR reported in July, the deal between California and the four automakers called for the companies to boost fuel economy in their fleets beginning in 2021, eventually reaching about 50 miles per gallon by the 2026 model year.
 The original Obama-era rules called for roughly 54 miles per gallon by 2025.

-Note: A previous version of this story and photo caption incorrectly spelled Volkswagen as Volkswagon.